3ch01c/hubot/README.md

 Conversely, you can remove scripts from [external-scripts.json](external-scripts.json) if you don't want your bot to have those abilities.
-If you use the provided [docker-compose.yml](docker-compose.yml), this file will be bind mounted to the container, and the abilities will become unavailable the next time you `docker-compose restart`, but if you want to completely remove those packages from the container, you need to rebuild it.
+If you use the provided [docker-compose.yml](docker-compose.yml), `external-scripts.json` will be bind mounted to the container, and the abilities will become unavailable, but if you really want to uninstall those packages from the container, you need to either rebuild it or go in and manually remove them.

 ```sh
 sed -i '' 's/, "hubot-vtr-scripts"//' external-scripts.json